Niravanaa/MentalMathWebsite/README.md

 ## Contributing

-We welcome contributions from the community!
+Community contributions are welcome.
 If you have any improvements, bug fixes, or new features to propose, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/my-feature`).